sfc-gh-dwilczak/tutorials/docs/snowflake/security/network_policy/user/index.md

 # Network Policy - User level
-In this tutorial we will show how you can create a network policy that is only applied to an indivigual user.
+In this tutorial we will show how you can create a network policy that is only applied to an individual user.

 ## Video
 Video in development